bundabrg/solidreport/README.md

 - Documentation (how to write a report/template for example). [mkdocs-material](https://github.com/squidfunk/mkdocs-material) is what I normally like and can be published via github action to pages.
-- Github actions to build a docker image
+- Github actions to build a docker image.
+Advantage of this is we don't need to make db and gotenberg visible.
--